cascades-fbp/examples/README.md

-examples
+Examples of flows written in FBP DSL
 ========

-Various examples of flows using available components
+Various examples of flows using available components from Cascades FBP.